Magisk-Modules-Repo/ainur_narsil/README.md

 ## Installation instructions
  - Either install as a module from Magisk Manager, or via your choice of custom recovery.
- - For advanced features, edit the sauron_useroptions file at Internal Storage (instructions contianed) and reflash *twice*.
+ - For advanced features, edit the narsil_useroptions file at Internal Storage (instructions contianed) and reflash *twice*.

 ## Troubleshooting
  - If ANYTHING fails, first and foremost provide logs found at Internal Storage.